eatin-phlegm/cartimegrapher/README.md

 ```

 ## Compatibility
+I have tested it for Linux (Ubuntu) and Windows 10 and it works well on my personal systems.
-I haven't tested it for anything but Ubuntu (Linux) yet, but since it's Python it should - in theory - work on any machine that has Python installed - Windows, Mac, or Linux.
+In theory it should work on any machine with Python 3 installed though - with the proper packages installed.